 The real estate and tourism industries in the Philippines are booming—and what better way to take advantage of this than by offering your property on home-sharing platforms such as Airbnb?
 If you don’t know how Airbnb works in the Philippines, it’s an online marketplace that connects travelers seeking accommodations and hosts looking to list their properties.

 The company has seen tremendous growth in the Philippine market in recent years.
 Plenty of users now prefer booking Airbnb accommodations over hotels, since the former offer cheaper rates and more personalized experiences.

-Got a property in a great location you want to list?
 You can easily earn extra income when you become an Airbnb host.
-This guide gives you the rundown on how to start hosting on the popular home-sharing platform.
+Got a property in a great location?
+This guide will show you how to start an Airbnb business in the Philippines.

 7 Questions to Ask Yourself Before Hosting on Airbnb

 While making extra money from Airbnb sounds like a good idea, you have to make sure it's the right decision before you dive in.
 Here are several questions you must ask yourself before hosting on Airbnb.

 💭 Do I Really Want to Start a Business?

 When it comes down to the basics, an Airbnb host is no different from an entrepreneur.
 You must put in the effort, time, and money to make it profitable and worth your investment.

 Just like setting up any business, you must take crucial steps, like conducting market research and creating a business plan, to ensure you're starting on the right foot.

 Related reading: Is Buying a Condo a Good Investment in the Philippines?